njsgaynor/AutoHEC/src/Analysis/README.txt

 --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
---writePeakDiff(outFile, flowDiff): Writes flowDiff to outFile [not currently used] --getPeak(bVersions, cVersions, filePath, runName): reads data from text files created using getPeakData.py, matches stations, and finds the difference in the max stage time and elevation between the model versions in the config file;
-  also lists any elevation differences greater than 0.1 ft and time differences greater than 0.5 hours.
-Calls plotScatter, which creates a scatter plot of the differences in time and elevation between the model versions.
+--readFromFile(filePath, fileName): reads data from pickled file created using getPeakData.py
+--findDiff(baseData, compareData, dataType): calculates the difference in max stage depth and time between two model versions.
+The color of the plotted point .
+Any depth differences >0.1 ft can be printed in the output with the station ID.
+--reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
+This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
---plotScatter(dataManualX, dataManualY, dataAutoX, dataAutoY, dataDiffX, dataDiffY, bV, cV, filePath): Plots the difference between two datasets on a scatter plot with max stage elevation on the y-axis and max stage time on the x-axis.
+--getPeak(versions, filePath): drives the looping process through each model version, calling other methods --plotScatter(dataX, dataY, versions, filePath): Plots the difference between two datasets on a scatter plot with depth on the y-axis and time on the x-axis.

 ## Structure of Compare_StorageOutflow.py ##